 CLOSING LUNCHEON – SAFE SPACE: SECURITY AND STABILITY FOR GIRLS

-Jo Jensen is the CEO and Founder of Causeumentary, bringing 12 years of digital marketing and grassroots experience to the Causeumentary team to achieve results as the Impact Producer for documentary films.
-A few of the successful documentary campaigns Jo has worked on include Honor Flight (Guinness World Record Holder), Blood Brother (Sundance Winner), SlingShot (Sundance Selection), I Voted?
-(Tribeca Selection), Salam Neighbor (AFI Docs Selection), After Spring (Tribeca Selection) and Poverty, Inc. (Paris’ FIFE Winner).
-Named one of 2015’s “Rising PR Stars” while the Associate Vice President of Digital Media at the Washington Public Affairs Film DDC, Jensen helped pioneer its digital practice by developing and overseeing several successful PR campaigns.
-In the ever changing digital space, Jensen mastered social listening tools and visual storytelling to really make an impact and shape the digital narrative for clients.
-She is a frequent speaker on brands rocking social and has hosted digital training sessions at Campaign Tech East, The National Press Club, The Army Navy Club, CPAC and The State Policy Network.
-Before jumping to the PR world, Jensen served as the Marketing Director at Freethink, where she developed engagement strategies that resulted in breaking the Guinness World Record for the largest film screening in history with a turnout of 28,442 people at the movie premiere of Honor Flight.
-An invited speaker at the White House, Jensen’s work has been featured in several national news outlets including NPR, Wall Street Journal, LA Times, Washington Post, CNN, Good Morning America and People Magazine.
+Jo Jensen is CEO and Founder of Causeumentary, bringing twelve years of digital marketing and grassroots experience to the Causeumentary team to achieve results as the Impact Producer for documentary films.
+A few of the successful documentary campaigns Jensen has worked on include Honor Flight (Guinness World Record Holder), Blood Brother (Sundance Winner), SlingShot (Sundance Selection), I Voted?
+(Tribeca Selection), Salam Neighbor (AFI Docs Selection), After Spring (Tribeca Selection), and Poverty, Inc. (Paris’s FIFE Winner).
+Named one of 2015’s “Rising PR Stars” while the Associate Vice President of Digital Media at the Washington Public Affairs Firm DDC, Jensen helped pioneer its digital practice by developing and overseeing several successful PR campaigns.
+In the ever-changing digital space, Jensen mastered social listening tools and visual storytelling to really make an impact and shape the digital narrative for clients.
+She is a frequent speaker on brands rocking social media and has hosted digital training sessions at Campaign Tech East, The National Press Club, The Army Navy Club, CPAC, and The State Policy Network.
+Before jumping into the PR world, Jensen served as Marketing Director at Freethink, where she developed engagement strategies that resulted in breaking the Guinness World Record for the largest film screening in history, with a turnout of 28,442 people at the movie premiere of Honor Flight.
+An invited speaker at the White House, Jensen and her work have been featured in several national news outlets, including NPR, the Wall Street Journal, the Los Angeles Times, The Washington Post, CNN, Good Morning America, and People Magazine.
 Causeumentary has a team of a dozen people located in New York City, Washington, DC, and California.
-Jensen will introduce the film, After Spring.
+Jensen will introduce the film After Spring.